TUDelft-books/CT1000/book/week_14/homework_1/intro.md

 (homework14.1)=
-# Homework deadline lesson Friday November 29th
+# Homework deadline lesson Monday December 1st

-As a preparation for Tuesday's lesson you'll look into Internal forces and displacement due to torsion:
+As a preparation for Monday's lesson you'll look into Internal forces and displacement due to torsion:

 ```{tableofcontents}
 ```